-Between September and October of this year, I organised two national community summits, one for Italians Google Developer Group leads, the other for French.
+(Between September and October of this year, I organised two national community summits, one for Italians Google Developer Group leads, the other for French ones.
 70 people in total, a weekend each, lot of fun!
-After explained the reason why I worked on that, my stream of consciousness continues along a temporal line: the before the summit, discussed in this post, and the during and the after, subjects for future posts.
+This and the other posts in the series are a stream of consciousness around different topics)

 The summit is own and decided by the communities